University of Virginia Library » Exhibitions

 The Niche is a moving image exhibition project in the Fine Arts Library at the University of Virginia.

 A different video or animation work is featured each month in continuous loop on a sixty-inch monitor mounted in a highly-trafficked part of the library.
-There are two personal surround sound chairs for viewing as well as several pairs of wireless headphones.
+There is one personal surround sound chair for viewing as well as several pairs of wireless headphones.
 The project has been ongoing since 2009.More details »

 January '08 - January '09